Interval tree: With an interval

 We first find all intervals with start and/or end points inside $q$ using a separately-constructed tree.
-In the one-dimensional case, we can use a search tree containing all the start and end points in the interval set, each with a pointer to its corresponding interval.
-A binary search in $O(\log n)$ time for the start and end of $q$ reveals the minimum and maximum points to consider.
-Each point within this range references an interval that overlaps $q$ and is added to the result list.
-Care must be taken to avoid duplicates, since an interval might both begin and end within $q$.
+In the one-dimensional case, we construct a single search tree with all the start and end points in the interval set, each with a pointer to its corresponding interval.
+We then do a binary search for the start point of $q$ in $O(\log n)$ time, and traverse the tree in-order until we find the end point of $q$.
+Each interval we encounter is an interval which either starts or ends inside $q$ and thus overlaps $q$.
+These are all added to the result list.
+Care must be taken to avoid duplicates, since if an interval is completely enclosed by $q$ its start and end point will both encountered during the traversal.
 This can be done using a binary flag on each interval to mark whether or not it has been added to the result set.

 Finally, we must find intervals that enclose $q$.
 To find these, we pick any point inside $q$ and use the algorithm above to find all intervals intersecting that point (again, being careful to remove duplicates).